CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

 ## Lab Overview

-In this exercise, you’ll implement semantic caching in the AI Gateway to optimize the performance of Azure OpenAI applications.
-You’ll configure caching based on semantic similarity rather than exact text matching, allowing the system to reuse responses for prompts with similar meanings.
-Using Visual Studio Code, you’ll deploy the required resources with Bicep templates, initialize environment variables, and analyze cache performance using Redis metrics and Python SDK calls.
+In this exercise, you will implement semantic caching in the AI Gateway to optimize the performance of Azure OpenAI applications.
+You will configure caching based on semantic similarity rather than exact text matching, allowing the system to reuse responses for prompts with similar meanings.
+Using Visual Studio Code, you will deploy the required resources with Bicep templates, initialize environment variables, and analyze cache performance using Redis metrics and Python SDK calls.
 Verify that semantically similar prompts return cached results to confirm reduced latency, improved response times, and lower API token usage.

 ## Lab Objectives

+In this exercise, you will be performing the following tasks:

 - Task 1: Understand semantic caching principles